 The Pi Network price has slumped in the past few days, moving from last month’s high of $0.2821 to the current $0.2050.
-It has dropped by 27%, meaning that it has moved into a technical bear market.
+It has dropped by 27%, indicating it has entered a technical bear market.
 Still, its double-top pattern points to more downside in the near term.

 Pi Network Price Double-Top Pattern Points to More Downside

-The daily timeframe chart reveals that the Pi Coin price has come under pressure in the past few days.
+The daily timeframe chart shows that the Pi Coin price has come under pressure over the past few days.
 It formed a double-top pattern at $0.2821 and a neckline at $0.2036, its lowest level in November this year.
 This is one of the most common bearish patterns in technical analysis.

 The Pi Network price has remained below the 50-day Exponential Moving Average (EMA).
 It has moved below the Supertrend indicator, a sign that the downtrend is continuing.